herumi/constdiv/readme.md

 >(d-1 - (d-2)) A - ((d-2)+1)e = A - d e + e = d (c - e) > 0.
 Then max f(x) = f(M_d) < d A.

-This condition is the assumption of Thereom 1 in "Integer division by constants: optimal bounds", Daniel Lemire, Colin Bartlett, Owen Kaser.
+This condition is the assumption of Theorem 1 in "Integer division by constants: optimal bounds", Daniel Lemire, Colin Bartlett, Owen Kaser.
 2021